|Nutrition Facts (per serving)|

-- Instead of blueberries, use raspberries, strawberries, or sliced fresh fruit like peaches or plums.
+- Include other berries like raspberries, strawberries, blackberries, or sliced fresh fruit such as peaches or plums.

-- Go tropical by combining fresh pineapple, mango or papaya, strawberries, red or green grapes, ripe bananas, oranges, frozen limeade mix, and grenadine.
+- Create a tropical mix by adding to the blueberries fresh pineapple, mango or papaya, strawberries, red or green grapes, ripe banana, oranges, frozen limeade mix, and grenadine.

-- If you prefer drinking your vitamins rather than gulping them down with water, try this combination—yogurt, spinach, banana, strawberries, flax meal, apple, and coconut milk blended together.
+- For something unique, try this combination: yogurt, spinach, banana, blueberries, strawberries, flax meal, apple, and coconut milk blended together.